 Our common audit methodology provides the framework to enable the PwC network member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.

-The PwC Audit Guide along with PwC's technology-based audit support tools and templates support engagement teams in conducting assurance and related services engagements.
+PwC Audit along with PwC's technology-based audit tools and templates support engagement teams in conducting assurance and related services engagements.